-Our Board of Directors currently consists of five directors.
-Three of our directors, John Fredriksen, Kathrine Fredriksen and Tor Olav Trøim may be deemed affiliated with our largest shareholder, Hemen.
-Two of our directors, Kate Blankenship and Carl Steen, are independent pursuant to Rule 10A-3 of the Securities and Exchange Commission.
+Our Board of Directors currently consists of seven directors.
+All of our directors also serve on the boards of other companies in which Trusts, established for the benefit of Mr. Fredriksen's immediate family, also have significant shareholdings.
+Four of our directors, Kate Blankenship, Carl Steen, Paul Leand and Bert Bekker are independent pursuant to Rule 10A-3 of the Securities Exchange Commission Act of 1934, as amended.